vinayg-me/pyjamas-ui-design-system-react/README.md

 ## Contributing Guidelines

-### Pre-commit Hooks
+### Development Workflow
-This project uses Husky and lint-staged to run quality checks before each commit:
-- ESLint will check and fix code style
-- Prettier will format the code
-- Jest will run tests related to changed files

-The checks run automatically when you commit changes.
-If any check fails:
-1. Review the error messages
+1. Fork and clone the repository
-2. Fix the issues
+2. Create a new branch:
+   ```bash
+   git checkout -b feature/your-feature-name
+   ```
-3. Stage your changes
+3. Make your changes following our standards
-4. Try committing again
+4. Commit your changes (commits will be automatically linted)
+5. Push and submit a Pull Request

-### Commit Messages
+### Commit Convention

 We follow the Conventional Commits specification:

 - Format: `<type>(<scope>): <description>`
-- Types: feat, fix, docs, style, refactor, test, chore
+- Types:
+  - `feat`: New feature
+  - `fix`: Bug fix
+  - `docs`: Documentation changes
+  - `style`: Code style changes (formatting, etc.)
+  - `refactor`: Code refactoring
+  - `test`: Adding or updating tests
+  - `chore`: Maintenance tasks
 - Example: `feat(button): add new variant for primary button`

-### Pull Request Process
-1. Create a new branch from `main`:
-   ```bash
-   git checkout -b feature/your-feature-name
-   ```

-2. Make your changes following our coding standards:
-   - Use TypeScript strictly
-   - Follow existing component patterns
-   - Add tests for new features
-   - Update Storybook documentation

-3. Submit a Pull Request:
-   - Fill out the PR template completely
-   - Link related issues
-   - Add screenshots for UI changes
-   - Ensure all tests pass
-   - Request review from maintainers

 ### Code Style Guidelines

-- Use TypeScript strictly with proper types
+- Use TypeScript with strict mode
 - Follow React best practices and hooks guidelines
 - Use Tailwind CSS for styling
 - Keep components focused and modular
 - Document props using JSDoc comments
 - Include Storybook stories for all components

-### Quality Checklist
+### Pull Request Checklist

+Before submitting a PR, ensure:

-- [ ] TypeScript types are properly defined
+- [ ] Code follows style guidelines
-- [ ] Components are properly tested
+- [ ] Tests are added/updated and passing
 - [ ] Storybook stories are added/updated
-- [ ] Documentation is clear and complete
+- [ ] Documentation is updated
-- [ ] Code follows project style guide
+- [ ] All pre-commit checks pass
-- [ ] No console errors or warnings
+- [ ] Commit messages follow convention
-- [ ] Responsive design is implemented
+- [ ] PR description is clear and complete
-- [ ] Accessibility features are included

 ## License

 MIT